Skip to main content

 • If you are planning on deferring enrollment for missionary service, this will not affect your acceptance into the BYU Animation Program.
 Whether you apply before or after your mission is a very personal decision, and it can also depend on your mission departure/arrival dates.
 Because you can apply winter semester of your freshman year, you are welcome to apply before you leave.
 This means that you would not have to worry about putting together your application/portfolio while on your mission.

-Please DO NOT choose to forego serving a full-time mission because of the Animation Program.
+Please DO NOT choose to forgo serving a full-time mission because of the Animation Program.
 The Animation Program will still be here upon your return, and your artistic abilities will not decrease as a result of serving a mission.
 Because faith and striving to do good are such important values in the Animation Program, we advise you serve a mission so that you can do better in the industry.
 Students who have served full-time missions tend to do better in the program and in the industry, and we as faculty have frequently observed an individual’s faith as being a strong indicator for their future success.

 Serving a mission is still, of course, a very personal decision.
 Please consult with your bishop, your parents, and your Heavenly Father as you make this important decision.